ethandpark/frostpunk-tutorial/README.md

 ```
 <br />

 After that, we can take each layer and store it into a variable called *'layers.'* We can do this with *querySelectorAll* and the data-attribute that we put inside our HTML earlier.
+So far, our function should look something like this:

 ```
 (function() {